goenning/goenning/_posts/2017/2017-11-08-free-and-automated-ssl-certificates-with-go.md

 - You need the Go compiler;
 - A server that is publicly available. *If you don't have one, I suggest using a VM on [Digital Ocean](https://www.digitalocean.com/).
 If you run it for 24 hours, you'll pay only $0.15;*
 - A domain name and access to it’s DNS settings.
-You’ll not need this if your cloud provides a public shared name, for example: `yourvn0001.yourcloud.net`.
+You’ll not need this if your cloud provides a public shared name, for example: `yourvm0001.yourcloud.net`.

 ## Let’s Encrypt and the ACME protocol

-[Let’s Encrypt](https://letsencrypt.org/) is a very well known and trusted SSL certificate issuer that provides a free and automated generation process.
+[Let’s Encrypt](https://letsencrypt.org/) is a very well known and trusted SSL/TLS certificate issuer that provides a free and automated generation process.
 It is possible to issue a certificate in less than a second without any registration process or payment.

-**Autocert** is a Go package that implements the ACME protocol used to generates certificates on Let’s Encrypt.
+**Autocert** is a Go package that implements a client of the ACME protocol used to generates certificates on Let’s Encrypt.
 This is the only package dependency that you will need, no other installation or package is required.

 You can get it as any other Go package.